pujab21/FFCS-TIMETABLE-GENERATOR/README.md

 # FFCS-TIMETABLE-GENERATOR
 This will generate a timetable from course allocation report, based on user's priority.

 Problem statement: Parse the document and bring it into JSON form.
-Then take inputs from the user and create an algorithm to generate a timetable.
+Then create an algorithm to generate a timetable by taking inputs from the user.

 The user must first run json_generator.py with a word document courseallocationreport.docx in the same file, and data.json will be generated in the same file.